SEE ALL THE OPTIONS to visit Meteora.

 He also arranged our train and ferry tickets (to Santorini) — getting the latter at a cheaper rate than that quoted on the web!
 I wish we’d done our hotel bookings through him too, as according to people that we met in Greece, he got them good rooms at the hotel that we all stayed at lower than the rates that we were found through www.booking.com

 I visited them at their office in Athens.
-It was impressive to see that Astoria Travel has been in business since 1958, and through experience have been able to attune their services and offerings to a very wide range of traveller needs.
-Their list of contacts is vast, which worked helpfully in our favour: Kosta just picked up the phone and got a taxi to pick us up at Kalampaka station (paying no more than the normal rates, despite being booked ahead).
+It was impressive to see that Astoria Travel has been in business since 1958, and through experience has been able to attune its services and offerings to a very wide range of traveler needs.
+Their list of contacts is vast, which worked helpfully in our favor: Kosta just picked up the phone and got a taxi to pick us up at Kalampaka station (paying no more than the normal rates, despite being booked ahead).

-Moreover, they are a family-run concern, so their levels of friendliness, personalisation of services and traveller support is several notches higher than what a more impersonal agency could provide.
+Moreover, they are a family-run concern, so their levels of friendliness, personalization of services, and traveler support are several notches higher than what a more impersonal agency could provide.

 (Visit the excellent blog site, read the description and comments)

-If you wish to see the major sights of mainland Ancient Greece including UNESCO listed ancient site of Mycenae, Epidaurus, Olympia, Delphi and Meteora monasteries, then I recommend you to join a 4 Day Classical Greece Tour.
+If you wish to see the major sights of mainland Ancient Greece including UNESCO-listed ancient sites of Mycenae, Epidaurus, Olympia, Delphi, and Meteora monasteries, then I recommend you to join a 4 Day Classical Greece Tour.

 The tour departs from Athens and returns to Athens.

-I took the First Class package as the price difference was not much compared to the Tourist Class package and the complimentary airport transfer sounded attractive.
+I took the First-Class package as the price difference was not much compared to the Tourist Class package and the complimentary airport transfer sounded attractive.
 During the tour, some of my fellow travelers took the Tourist Class package.
-Frankly, I don’t think there was much of a difference compared to the First Class hotels.
-In fact, the Tourist Class hotels were located nearer to the town centre while the First Class hotels were located at quieter locations outside the towns providing small luxuries (swimming pools, good dinners and breakfasts, etc.)
+Frankly, I don’t think there was much of a difference compared to the First-Class hotels.
+In fact, the Tourist Class hotels were located nearer to the town center while the First-Class hotels were located at quieter locations outside the towns providing small luxuries (swimming pools, good dinners, breakfasts, etc.)

-After checking in the hotel, you can actually explore the town of Kalampaka and don’t miss the 9th century church at Kalampaka.
+After checking into the hotel, you can actually explore the town of Kalampaka, and don’t miss the 9th-century church at Kalampaka.
 The church is about 15 minutes walk from the hotel.